 The West Palm Beach Chapter of the National Coalition of 100 Black Women, Inc. (NCBW) had its genesis in 1993 with a steering committee of eight women, brought together by Ethel E. Isaacs (pictured 3rd from left), and installed by National President, Barbara DeBaptiste (April 23, 1994).
 Mrs. Ethel Isaacs Williams served two consecutive terms as the local chapter’s president.

-NCBW is a non-profit volunteer organization committed to addressing the needs of African American women through mentoring, advocacy, leadership development and economic empowerment.
+National Coalition of 100 Black Women, Inc. (NCBW) is a 501(c)(3) tax-exempt organization committed to addressing the needs of African American women through mentoring, advocacy, leadership development and economic empowerment.